shanujaiswal/Practice_Project/Python/1) Python Notes.md

 ==> Get the Type
 --> Get the data type of a variable with the type() function

---> correct syntax to add the value to 3 variables in one statement x = y = z = "Hello World"
---> correct syntax to assign values to multiple variables in one line x,y,z = "Orange", "Banana", "Cherry"

-# Global Variable

 # Rules for identifier (any name )

 --> A name used to identify a variable, function, class, module, or other object